Nursing

 NURS4322Clinical Practicum: Nursing in Complex Situations5 ch (5 PRAC)

-Provides students with the opportunity to care for families who have at least one member experiencing an acute or chronic illness.
-Students will be expected to care for families in multiple settings, including their home and hospital.
-Students will integrate and apply the theory examined in NURS 4211 and NURS 4321 in this practice setting.
+This course is designed to provide students with the opportunity to care for clients experiencing complex health challenges.
+Students will be expected to extend their care to the client’s family, as situations permit.
+Care settings may include home, hospital and/or community, and simulation lab.
+Students will integrate and apply the theory examined in NURS 3071 and NURS 4321 in this course.
 This course will be graded as as Credit/No Credit (CR/NCR).